kpurcell/EcosysMetricsGOM/Presentation/Article/EcosysMetricsGOM.md

 * Introduce table
 * highlight the stong correspondence of all indicators to the breakpoint period corresponding to release from fishing

-We used a breakpoint analysis to identify significant changes in the temporal patterns of 6 community metrics for the northwestern Gulf (Table 1).
-All break point models were signicant and ranged in $\alpha$ value from 1995 to 2004 with *r^2^* values all exceeding 0.97 (range = 0.972-0.999).
+We used a breakpoint analysis to identify significant changes in the temporal patterns of 6 community metrics and 2 ecosystem drivers for the northwestern Gulf (Table 1).
+All break point models were signicant and ranged in $\alpha$ value from 1995 to 2004 with *R^2^* values all exceeding 0.97 (range = 0.972-0.999).
 The earliest break point values occurred on the Texas shelf during the Fall season (1995-2000), for all other region/season combinations break points were identified within a 4 year window (1999-2004) with 17 of the 18 indicators breaking on or after 2000 (Table 1).

 Both ecosystem drivers displayed broken stick shape curves that suggested the ability to fit two distinct linear models to each time series.
-We conducted a piecewise regression analysis for both ecosystem drivers (fishing effort and hypoxia) and determined that fishery effort was best modeled with a single break point $\alpha$ = 2001 (*r^2^*=0.99, *F*=1.22e^4^, *p*=< 2.2e^-16^) while area of hypoxia was best modelled with an break point in 1996 (model stats).
-Further, our ecosystem drivers were also modeled with piecewise regression and breakpoints for biomass and abundance were identified in XXXX (model stats) and XXXX (model stats), respectively.
+We conducted a piecewise regression analysis for both ecosystem drivers (fishing effort and hypoxia) and determined that fishery effort was best modeled with a single break point $\alpha$ = 2001 (*R^2^*=0.99, *F*=1.22e^4^, *p*=< 2.2e^-16^) while area of hypoxia was best modelled with an break point in 1996 (model stats).
+Further, our ecosystem drivers were also modeled with piecewise regression and breakpoints for biomass and abundance were identified in 1999 (*R^2^*=0.99, *F*=846.8, *p*= <2.2e^-16^) and 2000 (*R^2^*=0.99, *F*=2833, *p*= <2.2e^-16^), respectively.

 ### Pelagic to demersal biomass ratio